 The substantial limitations placed on the programme “cut off Iran’s most likely paths to a bomb,” Obama said, adding despite legitimate skepticism over Iran’s intentions, it was important not to “rush towards conflict.”

-"The reaching of a deal between the Islamic Republic of Iran and the six international powers is seen as a major step for the region's security and stability levels,” Prime Minister Nouri al-Maliki said in a statement.
+“The reaching of a deal between the Islamic Republic of Iran and the six international powers is seen as a major step for the region’s security and stability levels,” Prime Minister Nouri al-Maliki said in a statement.

 “Iraq… expresses its full support for this step and its readiness to back it, so as to ensure the completion of the remaining phases and to promote a climate of dialogue and peaceful solutions.”

-Laurent Fabius said the nuclear deal was an important step to preserving "peace and security", but would need to be monitored closely.
+French Foreign Minister Laurent Fabius said the nuclear deal is an important step to preserving “peace and security,” but will need to be monitored closely.

 He said the deal only confirmed Iran’s right to civil nuclear power.